mykingdomforapawn/simple-portfolio/README.md

 > This project is part of my software architecture journey.
 See my [software-architecture-journey](https://github.com/mykingdomforapawn/software-architecture-journey) repository for more details.

-This simple project lets the user interact with a java application in the terminal to set up and play around with a combination of a savings account and a stock portfolio.
+This simple project lets the user interact with a java application in the terminal to set up and play around with a combination of a savings account and a stock portfolio account.

 ---